Valkryst/VLineIn/README.md

             firstSource.getKey() // todo You can pull the source name from the output list and use it here.
         );

-        // Output the audio data, as it's received, to the console. lineIn.startRecording(
+        // Output the audio data to a file. lineIn.startRecording(
             AudioFileFormat.Type.WAVE,
             Path.of("output.wav")